Carnegie Mellon University

 Music

 Music for all standard repertoire works to be performed by the CMU Philharmonic is available at the beginning of the school year via the online file sharing box.
-The shared folder can be accessed through the "Music" tab on the Philharmonic website.
+The online music box can be accessed using the password CMUmusic2025!

 Rental music for the Philharmonic, Wind Ensemble, Contemporary Ensemble, and Opera will be scanned and uploaded to the online box as soon as it is received by publishers and reviewed by conductors, typically 2 months before a concert.